-11.4.3.5 N1 and D N1
+11.4.1.7 N1 and D_N1

 The N1 and N2 (and D_N1 and D_N2) extensions contain several types of "Rate" data.
 The Rate data is accumulated in histograms which are then dumped at set intervals.
 During cruise: for N1 data, usually the histograms are accumulated for 600 seconds.
 For N2 data, the accumulation time is usually 60 seconds except for the first hour of the day when it is 15 seconds.
 These values will be different during the Pluto encounter or certain testing events.
 The DT column will indicate the accumulation time for a given row or Rate data.
 The DT column may not be accurate during BTIs.
+Before November 29, 2016 (DOY 334), the DT value was not present in the instrument telemetry and must, therefore, be deduced from archived instrument command files.